TencentBlueKing/bk-ci/docs/install/gateway.en.md

 cd /usr/local/openresty/nginx && ./sbin/nginx -v
 ```

-“nginx version: openresty/1.13.6.2” means the installation is successful.
+`"nginx version: openresty/1.13.6.2"` means the installation is successful.

 ### Deploy and Start bk-ci Gateway

-The gateway mainly consists of configuration files and Lua scripts, so you only need to create a symbolic link from the gateway to the Nginx conf directory.
+The gateway mainly consists of configuration files and Lua scripts, so you only need to create a symbolic link from the gateway to the Nginx conf/ directory.

 - First, configure the relevant parameters in {{code}}/scripts/bkenv.properties.
 - Run the render command to create template files of the gateway.